ygdoksansekizdoksan/DREAM-TEAM-SPWA/README.md

 ##### Creating Developer Account and Application

 1. Navigate to Microsoft Graph :  <https://developer.microsoft.com/en-us/graph/>
 2. Click the My Apps login, located on the top bar when not signed in.
 3. Microsoft will prompt for a login
 4. Once logged in, click the Add An App button
 5. Name the application and create

+##### Filling Application Details

+Within a specific application :

+1. Take note of the Application Id (also known as Client Id)
+2. Under Platforms click the Add Platform button
+3. Choose the Web Option
+4. Check the Allow Implicit Flow checkbox
+5. Under Redirect URLs enter the applications callback, example [application_domain]/callback.html
+6. Under Microsoft Graph Permissions , remove any default permissions
+7. Add the Sites.Read.All Application Permission (not Delegated Permissions)